-You can choose either a hybrid- or online format in Teknosofikum, whichever works best for you.
+You can join Teknosofikum in either a hybrid- or online format, whichever works the best for you.
 The paths are of a different length but are structured similarly.
 You will get an insight on different perspectives on technology and teaching styles, you will meet higher education teachers from many different institutions, and you will be working in groups as well as individually.

 In the online part of Teknosofikum, you will meet experts who share their perspectives, thoughts, and research.
 We got you covered in technology and educational experts from the fields of Law, IT, Design, Teaching and Humanities.